millershaski/millershaski.github.io/CIS_355/Assignment4_Handlebars/README.md

 Titles of posts can be clicked to view them individually.

 Internally, all posts are stored in a single file, postData.data, in which all posts are stored as JSON, separated by newlines.

+Source file is located at /src/server/server.ts

+Handlebar layouts are located at /dist/server/views/